 Inventory valuation.
 We use the LIFO (last-in, first-out) method for most log and lumber inventories with the remaining inventories valued at FIFO (first-in, first-out) or average cost.
-Our inventories would have been approximately \$5.2 million higher if the LIFO inventories were valued at average cost as of March 31, 2004.
+Our inventories would have been approximately \$4.1 million higher if the LIFO inventories were valued at average cost as of June 30, 2004.

 Property, plant and equipment.
-We principally use the units of production method of depreciation for machinery and equipment that amortizes the cost of machinery and equipment over the estimated units that will be produced during its estimated useful life.
+We principally use the units of production method of depreciation for machinery and equipment that amortizes the cost of machinery and equipment over the estimated units that will be produced during its estimated useful life, generally ten years.

 Stock options.
-We have chosen to report our stock based compensation using the intrinsic value method prescribed by Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" under which no compensation cost for stock options is recognized for stock options granted at or above fair market value.
+We have chosen to report our stock based compensation using the intrinsic value method prescribed by Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" and related interpretations under which no compensation cost for stock options is recognized for stock options granted at or above fair market value.
 As permitted, we apply only the disclosure provisions of Statement of Financial Accounting Standards (SFAS) No. 123, "Accounting for Stock-Based Compensation" which establishes a fair value approach to measuring compensation expense related to employee stock compensation plans.
-Had compensation expense for our stock-based compensation plans been determined based upon the fair value at the grant dates under those plans consistent with
+Had compensation expense for our stock-based compensation plans been determined based upon the fair value at the grant dates under those plans consistent with SFAS No. 123, our net income would have been lower or net loss would have been greater.
+For the first six months of 2004, had we recorded this compensation expense, our net income would have been lower by \$1.6 million.